NeutrinosPlatform/platformDocumentation/1.0.0/Components/Charts/Ngx Charts/ngx-pie-chart.md

 ## Overview
-It is a circular chart which is divided into different slice which represents the corresponding data values.
+It is a circular chart which is divided into different slices each of which represent the corresponding data values.

 ## Usage
 A pie chart is widely used in the business world, mass media, product analysis, survey and experimental analysis etc.
-Consider a health center scenario where a particular hospital wants to plot a chart for the record of its patient admitted to different wards.
-The chart should indicate the overall hospital and divided into different section which represents the wards of the hospital.
-This can be achieved using a pie chart where a complete pie presents the hospital and divided slice of pie represent the wards of the hospital.
+Consider a health center scenario where a particular hospital wants to plot a chart for the record of its patients admitted to different wards.
+The chart should indicate the overall hospital and be divided into different sections which represent the wards of the hospital.
+This can be achieved using a pie chart where a complete pie represents the hospital and divided slices of the pie represent the wards of the hospital.
 Some of the other popular use cases of line chart are:
 -   Pharmaceutical Industries (indicating the different section of drugs)
--   Industries (for providing information on different product and services )
+-   Industries (for providing information on different products and services )
 -   Government offices (like revenue department)
--   Retails (for different types of product they provide)
+-   Retails (for different types of products they provide)

 ### How to use
 1. Open the newly created page.
-2. Drag and drop the pie chart from Ngx Charts category.
+2. Drag and drop the pie chart from the Ngx Charts category.
-3. Switch to **Ts** file of the page and then declare the variable and provide values for the dataset.
+3. Switch to the **Ts** file of the page and then declare the variable and provide values for the dataset.
 A sample is given below:
     * Dataset which consists of all other parameters like labels, and legends.
 For example,
         ```ts
         ngxpieChartData = [